Mike Lee: Foreign policy

-As part of the United States Senate Committee on Foreign Relations in 2018, Lee, Bernie Sanders, and Chris Murphy co-sponsored a resolution "that would end U.S. military support for the Saudi-led campaign in Yemen's civil war".
+As part of the Senate Foreign Relations Committee in 2018, Lee, Bernie Sanders, and Chris Murphy co-sponsored a resolution "that would end U.S. military support for the Saudi-led campaign in Yemen's civil war".
 Interviewed by The Hill, he said: "regardless of what may have happened with Mr. Khashoggi [referring to the assassination of Jamal Khashoggi], we are fighting a war in Yemen that we haven't declared, that has never been declared or authorized by Congress.
 That's not constitutional."
 The Senate voted 60–39 to "formally begin debate on the resolution", which would require the President to "withdraw troops in or 'affecting' Yemen within 30 days unless they are fighting al Qaeda".

-In April 2018, Lee was one of eight Republican senators to sign a letter to United States Secretary of the Treasury Steve Mnuchin and acting Secretary of State John Sullivan expressing "deep concern" over a United Nations report exposing "North Korean sanctions evasion involving Russia and China" and asserting that the findings "demonstrate an elaborate and alarming military-venture between rogue, tyrannical states to avoid United States and international sanctions and inflict terror and death upon thousands of innocent people" while calling it "imperative that the United States provides a swift and appropriate response to the continued use of chemical weapons used by President Assad and his forces, and works to address the shortcomings in sanctions enforcement".
-He criticized Trump for ordering the 2018 missile strikes against Syria in response to the Douma chemical attack, stating that he lacked the constitutional authority to do so without Congress' permission because the U.S. was not in imminent danger.
-Lee supported Trump's decision to withdraw American troops from Syria in December 2018, saying that American forces should not have been in the country without congressional authorization.
-He said that the Obama administration had not made clear American objectives in Syria surrounding Assad's future, and that he believed Trump's claim that the Islamic State had been defeated.
+In April 2018, Lee was one of eight Republican senators to sign a letter to Treasury Secretary Steve Mnuchin and acting Secretary of State John Sullivan expressing "deep concern" over a United Nations report exposing "North Korean sanctions evasion involving Russia and China" and asserting that the findings "demonstrate an elaborate and alarming military-venture between rogue, tyrannical states to avoid United States and international sanctions and inflict terror and death upon thousands of innocent people" while calling it "imperative that the United States provides a swift and appropriate response to the continued use of chemical weapons used by President Assad and his forces, and works to address the shortcomings in sanctions enforcement".
+He criticized Trump for ordering the 2018 missile strikes against Syria in response to the Douma chemical attack, saying he lacked the constitutional authority to do so without Congress's permission because the U.S. was not in imminent danger.
+Lee supported Trump's decision to withdraw U.S. troops from Syria in December 2018, saying they should not have been in the country without congressional authorization.
+He said the Obama administration had not made clear U.S. objectives in Syria regarding Assad's future, and that he believed Trump's claim that the Islamic State had been defeated.

 Lee has long been in favor of ending American involvement in Afghanistan.
 He signed a letter in 2011 urging President Barack Obama to withdraw troops from the country.
 In May 2017, he called into question a proposal from military leaders to send additional troops there, calling to mind previous times when more soldiers were sent to the country but which, according to Lee, failed to make a significant difference.
 Lee maintained that American involvement in the war has wasted thousands of lives and trillions of dollars.
 In April 2021, President Joe Biden announced plans to withdraw all remaining US troops from Afghanistan by September 11 of that year.
 At a virtual meeting later that month, Lee stated his support of Biden's plan.